Whale Watching from Boutique Hotels Along the California Coast

 Elk Cove Inn & Spa

 Further south on the Mendocino Coast, Elk Cove Inn & Spa sits high on a bluff overlooking the Pacific Ocean and provides a comfortable perch for whale watching.
 Guests can gaze out to sea from the gingerbread-trimmed gazebo, outdoor dining deck, and the oceanfront restaurant.
-Many of the guest rooms also offer stunning ocean views, including the Oceanfront Junior Suites with their private decks.
+Many of the guest rooms also offer stunning ocean views, including the Oceanfront Junior Suites, which feature private decks.
 The window seats in Surfsong Cottage, Seascape Room, and Baywatch Room also make for a cozy spot to watch for whales.
 In addition, a private trail connects the inn with trails leading down to the beach and up along the bluffs at Greenwood Creek State Beach.

 Timber Cove Resort